josecamachop/MEDA-Toolbox/Examples/Chemometrics/Selwood/README.txt

-MEDA Toolbox for its use in MATLAB.
+﻿MEDA Toolbox for its use in MATLAB.

-Codified by: José Camacho Páez.
-GUI by: Elena Jiménez Mañas
-Last modification of this document: 14/Jul/13
+Coded by: José Camacho Páez, Alejandro Pérez-Villegas GUI by: Elena Jiménez Mañas, Rafael Rodríguez Gómez Last modification of this document: 05/Apr/16

 References: